bradleyden/audio-nebula/README.md

 All of these settings can be reset at any time by passing the `--reset` flag when launching the program.

 ## User Guide
-While the program is running, you should immediately notice that the visualization is responding to your connected mic input.
+When the program starts, a new window should appear displaying a point cloud graphic output.
+You should immediately notice that the visualization is responding to your connected mic input.

 A few controls can be used while the visualization is running to customize how it looks and behaves.
 As mentioned above, adjusting these settings will automatically save them so that they will be retained next time you run the program, until you explicitly reset defaults.